 - Add the red onion and stir to combine.

 - Let sit at least 10 minutes for the flavors to meld.

 - Meanwhile, prepare the cabbage.

-- Make the salad: Cut the cabbage into eight wedges through the core, then cut the core from each piece.
+- Cut the cabbage into eight wedges through the core, then cut the core from each piece.
 Thinly slice the cabbage wedges crosswise to shred.

 - Add the shredded cabbage, almonds, cranberries, and parsley to the dressing and toss to combine.

 - Taste and season with salt and pepper as needed.

 This slaw can sit out at room temperature for up to 2 hours without wilting, making it a great make-ahead or buffet dish.